yo2loj/python-amprapi/README.md

 rosapi.py
 =========
 Based on the RouterOS API access provided by Mikrotik on its wiki page.
-Access credentials are set in 'settings.py' for more details check http://wiki.mikrotik.com/wiki/Manual:API
+Access credentials are set in 'settings.py'.
+For more details check http://wiki.mikrotik.com/wiki/Manual:API

 updateros.py
 =============